Peki'in: Education and culture

 The Druze Youth Movement in Israel, a movement with 19 branches around the country and a membership of 12,000, has its headquarters in Peki'in.
 The founder of the movement is Hamad Amar, an Israeli Druze member of the Knesset from Shfaram, who established it to pass on Druze heritage to the younger generation while developing a sense of national Israeli pride.

 Tourism

 According to Galib Kheir, head of the town's tourism department, about 60,000 tourists visit Peki'in each year.
 The tourist trade supports local restaurants and specialty shops.
 The town also has a hotel and youth hostel.

 Additionally, the city is located next to the cave where Rabbi Shimon bar Yochai stayed with Rabbi Eleazar ben Azariah for 13 years.

+Voting Patterns

+In the 2022 election, 66 percent of voters in Peki'in voted for the parties of the center-left coalition led by Yair Lapid, while 31 percent voted for the Arab parties and 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.